lewispoul/pinox/docs/README.md

 - **Deployment Help**: Check `/deployment-guides/` for operational guidance
 - **Planning Context**: Check `/planning/` for strategic documents
 - **Session Details**: Check `/session-reports/` for session-specific information

+## 🔒 Intelligent RBAC & Audit Logging

+NOX API includes an AI-powered policy engine for dynamic RBAC, role recommendations, and audit logging:

+- **Dynamic Access Control:** Real-time decisions based on user, resource, context, and risk.
+- **Role Recommendations:** ML-driven suggestions for user roles based on access patterns.
+- **Audit Logging:** All policy decisions are logged to the database and Redis for compliance and analysis.
+- **Risk-Based Authentication:** Additional authentication required for high-risk actions or contexts.

+**Usage:**
+- See `/ai/policy_engine.py` for implementation details and example usage.
+- All access requests are evaluated and logged automatically.
+- Operators can review audit logs in the database or Redis for compliance.

+**Onboarding:**
+- New contributors should review `/ai/policy_engine.py` and related docs for security architecture.
+- For custom policies, update the database table `ai_policies`.

 ---